autoplot/documentation/javadoc/org/das2/dataset/RebinDescriptor.md

-# org.das2.dataset.RebinDescriptorThe RebinDescriptor will quickly look up which 1-D bin a Datum is
+# org.das2.dataset.RebinDescriptor

- in.
+The RebinDescriptor will quickly look up which 1-D bin a Datum is in.
 This is not thread-safe, and must be used by only one thread during its lifetime.

-RebinDescriptor( double start, double end, Units units, int nBin, boolean isLog )
+# RebinDescriptor( double start, double end, Units units, int nBin, boolean isLog )

-RebinDescriptor( Datum start, Datum end, int nBin, boolean isLog )
+# RebinDescriptor( Datum start, Datum end, int nBin, boolean isLog )

 ***